AdoPi/UKM/README.md

   In addition this script ask you to enter the disk name of your usb stick and it will install into the drive selected.

-  At the end of the execution, you can eject your usb key and install ubuntu everywhere you want.
+  At the end of the execution, you can eject your usb key and install your linux distrib everywhere you want.

 ##How to execute?